bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitTrapeze.md

-# Periodic orbits based on finite differences
+# Periodic orbits based on trapezoidal rule

 We have implemented a method where we compute `M` slices of a periodic orbit.
 This is done by the structure `PeriodicOrbitTrapProblem` for which the problem of finding periodic orbits is discretized using Finite Differences based on a trapezoidal rule.